dipsivenkatesh/jepa/docs/STRUCTURED_DATA.md

 # Structured Data Formats for JEPA

-The OpenJEPA data module supports multiple structured data formats, making it easy to work with data stored in various file formats.
+The JEPA data module supports multiple structured data formats, making it easy to work with data stored in various file formats.
 This includes JSON, CSV, Pickle, and other formats with flexible data organization.

 ## New Dataset Classes